Tesla (NASDAQ:TSLA) Posts Earnings Results, Beats Expectations By $0.93 EPS

-Tesla (NASDAQ:TSLA) released its quarterly earnings results on Sunday.
-The electric vehicle producer reported $1.45 earnings per share for the quarter, beating analysts’ consensus estimates of $0.52 by $0.93, MarketWatch Earnings reports.
+Tesla (NASDAQ:TSLA) posted its quarterly earnings data on Sunday.
+The electric vehicle producer reported $1.45 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.52 by $0.93, MarketWatch Earnings reports.
 Tesla had a net margin of 3.18% and a return on equity of 6.13%.
-During the same period in the prior year, the business earned $0.44 earnings per share.
+During the same quarter in the prior year, the company posted $0.44 earnings per share.

-Several research analysts have commented on the stock.
-Oppenheimer assumed coverage on shares of Tesla in a research report on Friday, July 2nd.
-They set a “buy” rating for the company.
-The Goldman Sachs Group restated a “buy” rating and set a $875.00 price objective (up from $860.00) on shares of Tesla in a research report on Tuesday.
-Wells Fargo & Company boosted their price objective on shares of Tesla from $590.00 to $660.00 and gave the company an “equal weight” rating in a research report on Tuesday.
-JPMorgan Chase & Co. boosted their price objective on shares of Tesla from $155.00 to $160.00 and gave the company an “underweight” rating in a research report on Wednesday, July 7th.
-Finally, Credit Suisse Group restated a “neutral” rating and set a $800.00 price objective on shares of Tesla in a research report on Tuesday, April 27th.
-Ten research analysts have rated the stock with a sell rating, ten have issued a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company.
-The company presently has an average rating of “Hold” and an average target price of $532.76.
+In other Tesla news, CAO Vaibhav Taneja sold 1,813 shares of the company’s stock in a transaction that occurred on Monday, June 7th.
+The shares were sold at an average price of $587.84, for a total transaction of $1,065,753.92.
+Following the completion of the sale, the chief accounting officer now directly owns 18,211 shares of the company’s stock, valued at $10,705,154.24.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, SVP Andrew D. Baglino sold 1,500 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $620.17, for a total transaction of $930,255.00.
+Following the sale, the senior vice president now directly owns 19,614 shares of the company’s stock, valued at $12,164,014.38.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders have sold 23,925 shares of company stock worth $15,183,184.
+23.00% of the stock is owned by insiders.

-A hedge fund recently bought a new stake in Tesla stock.
-OLD Mission Capital LLC acquired a new stake in shares of Tesla, Inc. (NASDAQ:TSLA) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 601 shares of the electric vehicle producer’s stock, valued at approximately $258,000.
-Institutional investors and hedge funds own 41.26% of the company’s stock.
+Several analysts have weighed in on the stock.
+Canaccord Genuity lowered their price target on shares of Tesla from $812.00 to $768.00 and set a “buy” rating for the company in a research note on Tuesday.
+Sanford C. Bernstein reissued a “sell” rating and issued a $180.00 price target on shares of Tesla in a research note on Tuesday, June 29th.
+Morgan Stanley restated a “buy” rating and issued a $900.00 price objective on shares of Tesla in a research report on Wednesday, July 7th.
+Oppenheimer initiated coverage on shares of Tesla in a research report on Friday, July 2nd.
+They issued a “buy” rating on the stock.
+Finally, Mizuho boosted their price objective on shares of Tesla from $820.00 to $825.00 and gave the company a “buy” rating in a research report on Tuesday.
+Ten research analysts have rated the stock with a sell rating, ten have issued a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock currently has an average rating of “Hold” and an average target price of $532.76.

 About Tesla